Skip to content

 Content blocks

-Documents are built from drag-and-drop content blocks:
+Documents are built from drag-and-drop content blocks.
+The available block types are:

 Decorative